 A limited number of Need Based Scholarships may be available each year for second and third year law students.
 Applications are submitted by letter to the law school's Senior Associate Dean of Students.
 The deadline in June is announced each year by email to all continuing students.
 Applicants must file a Free Application for Federal Student Aid (FAFSA) for the following academic year.

 Students can use DrexelOne to access financial aid account information online at any time.
 Students will be able to access their financial aid award information, requirements associated with financial aid, and billing information.

 Visit Drexel Central to Learn More About Viewing Account Information

 Eligibility Requirements (to maintain loans and scholarships)

 Law students should be aware that their financial aid award, both loans and scholarships, can be affected by academic performance and other factors.
 Students who drop below 4.5 credits in any semester will not be eligible for federal aid.
-Law school scholarship recipients must retain a minimum cumulative as per their scholarship letter.
+Law school scholarship recipients must retain a minimum cumulative GPA as per their scholarship letter.
 The Department of Education requires schools to monitor a student's academic progress in order for the student to remain eligible for federal financial aid, including loans.
 Drexel’s SAP Policy can be found here.

 Visit Drexel Central to Learn More About Eligibility and Funding

 Visit Drexel Central to Learn More About the Refund Process

 Visit Drexel Central to Learn More About Late Fees